-Incidents involving fires in the open range from large wildfires, as we saw in the summer of 2022, to field fires involving farm land and small fires in the open such as trees, refuse and vehicles.
-In Berkshire they primarily cause harm to the environment and property.
+Incidents involving fires in the open range from large wildfires, as we saw in the summer of 2022, to field fires involving farm land and small fires in the open involving objects such as trees, refuse and vehicles.
+In Berkshire fires in the open primarily cause harm to the environment and property.
 During hot weather multiple fires in the open happening at the same time reduces our capacity to respond to other emergencies.